Personal Lines of Credit

 ProsCons

 Flexible.
-You aren’t required to max out your credit limit, and you only pay interest on what you borrow.
+Only borrow what you need, and only pay interest on what you borrow.

-Competitive interest rates.
-Personal lines of credit tend to have lower APRs than credit cards.
+Competitive rates.
+Personal lines of credit tend to have lower interest rates than credit cards.

 Future funding.
-A line of credit could be beneficial for long-term projects with no set end date.
+A line of credit can be helpful for long-term projects with no set end date.

-Not everyone will qualify.
-In most cases, you must have good to excellent credit to get a PLOC.
+Not everyone qualifies.
+In most cases, you need to have good to excellent credit to get a PLOC.

 Unpredictable monthly payments.
 Your monthly payment fluctuates based on variable interest rates and how much you draw.

-Lastly, many banks offer a personal line of credit as overdraft protection.
-In this scenario, you could link a personal line of credit to your checking account.
-Then, any overdrafts will be charged to your line of credit, eliminating overdraft fees.
+Many banks also offer a personal line of credit as overdraft protection.
+In this scenario, your bank will charge overdrafts to your line of credit, eliminating overdraft fees.
 You will, of course, have to pay the charge back, plus interest.

 Although personal lines of credit may not be as common as personal loans, many banks and credit unions offer them.
 There’s a catch, though.
 Oftentimes, you must be a current customer to be eligible.
 Some lenders may even require you to be a customer for months before you can apply.